Yurea20726/lol-matchup-analyzer/README.md

 - uv
 - Riot Games API Key

+## Usage
+### 1. Install the project

+Clone this repository and install dependencies with uv:

+uv sync

-## Getting a Riot API Key
+### 2.Getting a Riot API Key

-Visit:
+This project requires a Riot Games API key.

+Go to:

 https://developer.riotgames.com/

-Log in with your Riot account and generate a Development API Key.
+Log in or Sign up with your Riot account and generate a Development API Key.

 Copy the key that starts with:

 RGAPI-

 Development keys expire after approximately 24 hours.
+So you may need to regenerate a new key later.

 ## Run